vseryakov/backendjs/README.md

 process for the cached records thus only one copy of the cache per machine even in the case of multiple CPU cores.

 - `/counter/get`
-  Return counter record for current account with all available columns of if `id=` is given return public columns for given account, it works with `bk_counter` table which by default defines some common columns:
+  Return counter record for current account with all available columns of if `id` is given return public columns for given account, it works with `bk_counter` table which by default defines some common columns:
     - like0 - how many i liked, how many time i liked someone, i.e. made a new record in bk_connection table with type 'like'
     - like1 - how many liked me, reverse counter, who connected to me with type 'like'